News 2 Know: Houston waking up to freezing temps, cold weather safety tips and more

-Before we get to this morning's top stories, let's get a check on that frigid forecast.
+Before we get to this tonight's top stories, let's get a check on that frigid forecast.

 Weather